DeeVerma1/Reddit-NLP/README.md

 **2.** Average word count per post (including title and Selftext) is **88** for a submission in AskScience whereas it is **131** for AskEngineers.

 **3.** Compairsion of number of comments for the two subreddits From the statistical analysis it seems that average number of comments are much higher for AskScience (average:45, count ranging from 0 to 3395) posts compared to AskEngineers (average:0.01, count ranging from 0 to only 14).
-It is interesting to note the trend because it may mean that Science topics usually require more discussion, and opinions whereas engineering topics usually have straight forward answers.
-This is an interesting insight for the panel discussion, as it indicates how the discussion on these two topics may go in real time as well.
+The figures below show the distributions for number of comments.

 Figure 2